Oflameo/pittmesh_dns/setup.md

 * `6,10.10.220.20,10.123.237.147` is the dhcp option to tell the DHCP clients to look for a DNS server and the IP addresses for the DNS servers.

-To configure your OpenWRT router to use the Pittmesh DNS servers replace the `list server` options with the entries for the Pittmesh DNS servers.
+To configure your OpenWrt router to use the Pittmesh DNS servers replace the `list server` options with the entries for the Pittmesh DNS servers.

     list server '10.10.220.20'